A History in Five Pages

 The Nine Elms area eventually became even more solidly industrialised, and included the gasworks mentioned above (where there was a huge explosion in 1865); cement manufacturing (still there today); a large waterworks (which - because of pollution in the nearby Thames - had to have its water pumped in from West London); the famous Battersea Power Station; and huge railway manufacturing and repair facilities, sidings etc., including the original terminus of the railway that now runs through to Waterloo.
 There was also a good deal of working class housing in the area, and the voters of Battersea in 1892 elected John Burns to represent them in Parliament, one of the first three Independent Labour Party MPs, an early step along the road to the eclipse of the then powerful Liberal party.

-The picture to the left - of a modern day brick kiln in Afghanistan - graphically shows how much smoke was developed by primitive industries glass and pottery industries:- which was one of the reasons why they were banished to Vauxhall, the other side of the river and a good distance from the old City of London.
+The picture to the left - of a modern day brick kiln in Afghanistan - graphically shows how much smoke was developed by primitive industries such as glass and pottery:- which was one of the reasons why they were banished to Vauxhall, the other side of the river and a good distance from the old City of London.
 Even as late as 1852, Kennington Common (now Kennington Park) was described as "a small grassless square, surrounded by houses and poisoned by the stench of [acid] works, and by black, open, sluggish ditches".

 And Vauxhall represented only one element of the industrialisation of what is now South-West London.
 There is an interesting walk (The Wandle Trail) along the River Wandle which features the course of the Surrey Iron Railway (which has a good claim to be the first (horse-drawn) public railway in the World) and which passes the site of William Morris' factory in Colliers Wood.
 The Wandle river itself was heavily industrialised ("Britain's hardest working river") and used to have over 90 mills along its banks.
 These days, however, it flows though Morden Hall Park, one of the loveliest parks in London.